Tree Condition Survey / Tree Inspection / Tree Risk Assessment

 Trees are widely appreciated and valued for the environmental, social and visual benefits they bring.
 They also bring surprisingly low risks.
 Significantly more people are injured each year by Wheelie Bins (2,200), than by falling trees or branches (55).
 Nevertheless, no tree is without risk.

 Land owners have a legal ‘duty to take reasonable care for the safety of those who may come within the vicinity of a tree.’
-In sites where there are large or numerous trees and high public or semi-public access it is often prudent to fulfil this duty by having a tree survey completed.
+In sites with large or numerous trees and valuable ‘targets’ such as buildings, vehicles or visitors it is advisable to fulfil this duty by having a tree survey completed.

-A tree survey may also be useful in support of a planning application – for working on protected trees or within a conservation area.
+A tree inspection may also be useful in support of a planning application – for working on protected trees or within a conservation area.

 We are able to undertake a tree inspection and make recommendations that we believe would receive planning approval.
 We are also able to carry-out the planning application on your behalf.

 Tree Surveys for Development Sites – BS5837 Survey.